The Ultimate Sleep Hygiene Checklist

 Having difficulty falling asleep?
 These healthy habits can help you achieve a deeper, more restful night's sleep.

 Just as you follow a daily routine to keep your skin and teeth healthy, it’s important to adopt behaviours that promote sleep.
 “Sleep hygiene,” a term doctors use, doesn’t refer to how clean you are when you go to bed, but to these sleep-promoting behaviours.
 The idea is to avoid habits that interfere with a good night’s sleep and to follow healthy habits that promote it.
-Studies find that 70 to 80 percent of people with chronic insomnia benefit from non-drug approaches like the following.
+Studies find that 70 to 80 per cent of people with chronic insomnia benefit from non-drug approaches like the following sleep hygiene checklist.